rbren/WinslowSynth/README.md

 I believe this is a pretty hard limitation of the current system.
 I'm not sure how well it performs relative to other digital synths, but my guess is not well.

+#### Mitigation Strategies
+* Winslow tries to degrade gracefully when its computational speed slows below the sample rate.
+It will begin to downsample the instrument, interpolating intermediate samples.
+  * Currently the interpolation is just an average - there's probably a more sophisticated strategy out there.
+* Every `Event` is sampled in its own goroutine, which speeds things up considerably in multi-core environments
+* Winslow tries to be intelligent about when an `Event` is no longer producing sound and can be discarded.
+All `Event`s are discarded after 1 second of zero values, with a 10 second maximum
+  * We could be stricter about what is considered "zero" - currently it's strict equality
+  * We could probably tune the time thresholds better